andrealommen/PHY309/lectures/reflection.md

 * You understand the ways in which transmission across a boundary in a string, or in and EM wave are the same, and how they're different.
+-------this is about how far we'll get the first day-----
 * You understand the ways in which transmission across a boundary involving a dielectric and a conductor are the same, and how they're different.
+* You understand Brewster's angle

 #### Question for you:  I'd like you to type your answer into a private chat with me on the Zoom.
 First, let me just say that when a wave enters a different
 medium (from vacuum to a dielectric or to a conductor) that part of it is